 It is worth emphasizing that the performance of any regression model can be only as good as the quality of the training data.
 No choice of regression model can eliminate noise from the training data.
-And the noisier the training data is, the more uncertainties the prediction of the regression model will contain.
+And the noisier the training data are, the more uncertainties the prediction of the regression model will contain.
 A good data source is always essential for training a good regression model.

-6 Conclusions and Outlook
+6 Conclusions and outlook

 This paper aims to investigate the potential of Gaussian process regression (GPR) in the parameterization of wind evolution.
-This research has been motivated by the need of lidar-assisted wind turbine control for accurate models to predict wind evolution, in order to avoid harmful and unnecessary control actions.
-In addition, the commonly used 3-dimensional stochastic wind field simulation method can be extended to 4-dimensional by integrating wind evolution, to provide a more realistic simulation environment for this control concept.
+This research has been motivated by the need for lidar-